Clivus (anatomy)

+Lateral X-ray of a child's skull, showing the yet-radiolucent spheno-occipital joint (synchondrosis).

-The clivus (/'klaɪvəs/, Latin for "slope") or Blumenbach clivus is a part of the occipital bone at the base of the skull, extending anteriorly from the foramen magnum.
+The clivus (/'klaɪvəs/, Latin for "slope") or Blumenbach's clivus is a part of the occipital bone at the base of the skull, extending anteriorly from the foramen magnum.
 It is related to the pons and the abducens nerve (CN VI).

 The term is also used for the clivus ocularis, an unrelated feature of the retina.

 Structure

 The clivus is a shallow depression behind the dorsum sellae of the sphenoid bone, extending inferiorly to the foramen magnum.
 It slopes gradually to the anterior part of the basilar occipital bone at its junction with the sphenoid bone.
 Synchondrosis of these two bones forms the clivus.
 On axial planes, it sits just posterior to the sphenoid sinuses.
 It is medial to the foramen lacerum and proximal to the anastomosis of the internal carotid artery with the Circle of Willis.
 (The artery reaches the middle cranial fossa above the foramen lacerum).
 It is anterior to the basilar artery.
 On sagittal plane, it can be divided into two surfaces, the pharyngeal (inferior) surface and basilar (superior) surface.
 A small elevation known as the pharyngeal tubercle is present on the inferior surface for the fibrous pharyngeal raphe to attach.

 The pons sits on the basilar surface of the clivus.
 The abducens nerve (CN VI) also tracks along the clivus during its course.